Monarch butterfly migration: U.S. national strategy

 The U.S. General Services Administration (GSA) publishes sets of landscape performance requirements in its P100 documents, which mandate standards for the GSA's Public Buildings Service.
 Beginning in March 2015, those performance requirements and their updates have included four primary aspects for planting designs that are intended to provide adequate on-site foraging opportunities for targeted pollinators.
 The targeted pollinators include bees, butterflies, and other beneficial insects.

+In May 2015, the Pollinator Health Task Force issued a "National Strategy to Promote the Health of Honey Bees and Other Pollinators".
+The strategy laid out federal actions to achieve three goals, two of which were: